user profile avatar

 Bio

 I have dedicated the last several years connecting technology, art, and architecture.
 With a longtime passion for both engineering and art, I have taken an interdisciplinary approach to academics and internships.
 Additionally, as an instructor and junior counselor, I teach the younger generation about STEAM.
-As I prepare for the next stage in my academic journey, the goal is to study mechanical engineering with a focus on robotics and one day enter a career as a Disney Imagineer.
+Currently, I study mechanical engineering at the University of Maryland with a focus on robotics and plan to one day enter a career as a Disney Imagineer.

 Education